 Those who travel along the remains of the Santa Fe Trail in southeast Colorado can, amazingly, still see ruts made by the wagon wheels of westward-exploring trappers, traders and homesteaders in the 1800s.
 Drive the Sante Fe Trail Scenic Byway and learn more about its legacy and the area’s heritage near the town of La Junta at Bent’s Old Fort, an adobe trading post that once served as a rest stop for those who traversed the route.

 The mineral-rich natural hot springs in Glenwood Springs have lured people to their healing waters since ancient times.
 The most notorious guest in the town’s modern history was gambler and gunman Doc Holliday, who came to the area in 1887 presumably to seek the water’s therapy for his tuberculosis.
 The Glenwood Hot Springs is now a favorite spa, pool and lodge for those who want to soak up its famous H2O and mountain scenery.

 6. Four Corners Housewares

 In the Four Corners area of southwest Colorado, archeologists have found petroglyph engravings, pottery, looms and hunting and cooking tools made by the Ancestral Puebloans who lived there as far back as 1 to 1300 A.D.
-At the Anasazi Heritage Center in Dolores, visitors can see some of these relics and test out modern replicas, such as weaving materials and a corn grinder known as a mano.
+At the Canyons of the Ancients Visitor Center & Museum in Dolores, visitors can see some of these relics and test out modern replicas, such as weaving materials and a corn grinder known as a mano.

 7. Overland Trail Reststop